LiuYuancheng/Xandar_PPL_Sensor_IOT_Web/README.md

 **Program Design Purpose**:

-People detection sensors/radars are employed in various applications across different fields such as  security and surveillance, healthcare, building automation and smart cities, transportation and auto-pilot.
-This project is aim to create a prototype indoor area. people counting IoT device with the Xandar Kardian People detection radar and Raspberry PI which can easily plug in the network and integrate other system.
-The python IoT firmware will run on Raspberry PI and provide below function
+People detection sensors and radars are utilized in various applications across multiple fields such as security and surveillance, healthcare, building automation, smart cities, transportation, and autonomous systems.
+This project aims to develop a prototype for an indoor people counting IoT device using the Xandar Kardian People Detection Radar and a Raspberry Pi.
+The device will be network-ready and easily integrated with other systems.
+The Python-based IoT firmware will run on the Raspberry Pi and provide the following functionalities:

-1. Read the raw data from the people detection radar and get the area people count.
+1. Read raw data from the people detection radar to determine the number of people in an area.

-2. Provide a web interface for user to view the data and adjust the radar parameters.
+2. Offer a web interface for users to view the data and adjust radar parameters.

-3. Provide the IoT data access authorization and interface to integrated in to other system.
+3. Provide IoT data access authorization and interfaces for integration with other systems.

+The projected Python IoT firmware code is modularized and flexible for user to plug their own sensors on Raspberry PI to build different kinds of IoT device.

 ```
 # Created:     2019/09/11